 Sensitivity and Observing Time: The source dominates the system temperature although, for solar mode observing in the "active Sun mode", the receiver temperature is ~1000 K. For imaging programs requiring "large" fields, mosaicking is required with each pointing receiving a few seconds integration time on source.
 The sensitivity is limited by various systematic effects: time variability of the source, details of the uv-sampling, as well as integration time and bandwidth.
-However, test data using 30 antennas yielded an rms of approximately 26 K (GHz-s)^{-1/2} for Band 3 and 68 K (GHz-s)^{-1/2} for Band 6.
-With Cycle 6 data, for which 43 antennas in the 12-m Array and 10 antennas in the 7 m array are offered, the sensitivity will be significantly better.
+However, test data using 30 antennas yielded an rms of approximately 26 K (GHz-s)-1/2 for Band 3 and 68 K (GHz-s)-1/2 for Band 6.
+With Cycle 7 data, for which 43 antennas in the 12-m Array and 10 antennas in the 7-m Array are offered, the sensitivity is significantly better.